Enpaged/SSRP-UDB-V12/README.md

 >Delete full user dir or single entry

+>Dynamic menu, Console clears for each chosen menu to be a clean desgin

 It is console based and only takes upa  few MB of space, so it can eve be stored on old SD cards